practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 here for example for Oz version 2: https://www.ps.uni-saarland.de/oz2/documentation/, or links to outdated but still useful documentation (https://www.mozart-oz.org/documentation/);
 useful since also current Mozart version 2.0.1 is still using many old parts.

-Therefore, I often look into the GitHub repository to see what functions are currently available and how to use them, like here for [lists](https://github.com/mozart/mozart2/blob/master/lib/main/base/List.oz) for example.
+Therefore, I often look into its **GitHub repository** to see what functions are currently available and how to use them, like here for [lists](https://github.com/mozart/mozart2/blob/master/lib/main/base/List.oz) for example.

 For Oz's **terminology** I also had a look into "A Tutorial of Oz 2.0" from 1996 by Seif Haridi: https://www.researchgate.net/publication/2408237_Tutorial_of_Oz_2